-This is the first volume of the Administrative Appeals Chamber Reports.
-It includes both decisions made by Commissioners in Great Britain before 3 November 2008 and decisions made by the AAC since that date, as well as decisions of the Northern Ireland Commissioners and decisions of the courts on appeal from Commissioners.
-This volume thus reflects the changes which began on 3 November 2008, and takes over from the series of Reported Decisions of the Social Security and Child Support Commissioners, which ended with Volume XXV (2008).
-For convenience the consolidated tables in this volume include cases reported in that series.
+This is the second volume of the Administrative Appeals Chamber Reports.
+It includes decisions made by the AAC, and decisions of the courts on appeal from Commissioners and AAC judges, as well as relevant decisions in other jurisdictions.
+No decisions of Northern Ireland Commissioners were reported in 2010.
+For convenience the consolidated tables in this volume include cases reported in the series Reported Decisions of the Social Security and Child Support Commissioners, which ended with Volume XXV (2008).